ucsd-wes-237b/assignment-5/homework/im2col/README.rst

 Introduction
 ------------
 You will be implementing convolution via matrix multiplication.
 We will be building on a similar CNN skeleton as the previous assignment.
 This assignment has the most challenging indexing of all the PAs.
 We highly recommend that you draft your code in a separate file and test it on small test cases.
 Some test cases are provided at the bottom of this writeup.
+Due to the increased memory requirements, we are only using a batch of 100 instead of 1000 for this assignment.
+This makes the new desired accuracy :code:`0.86`.

 Your Tasks
 -----------